JAPANESE BASEBALL CARDS HISTORY

 Contraction accelerated after 2005 when new legislation tightened restrictions on trading card contests and promotions aimed at children.
 This disproportionately impacted confectionery-based brands like Calbee and forced some out of the baseball card business altogether.
 At the same time, the internet made international sports cards available like never before.
 While domestic Japanese collectors remained loyal, it became easier than ever to collect MLB stars from overseas instead of focusing solely on NPB players.

-Read also: CASE OF TOPPS BASEBALL CARDS
+Read also: SEE HOW MUCH BASEBALL CARDS ARE WORTH

 Today, BBM retains its position as the brand most synonymous with Japanese baseball cards, bolstered by exclusive NPB licensing.
 They have endured by creatively expanding into high-end memorabilia items, autographs, authentics, and strategic partnerships beyond Japan.
 But the market is notably smaller than during the late 80s/90s boom years.
 Other prominent players like Epoch and Konami have downsized or scaled back baseball card offerings.
 Stores specializing in sports cards have also declined sharply in numbers.